loganayer/EECS448_P2PCheckers/scrum/ProductBacklog.md

 6. Win Conditions
  -	The server should be able to end the game when the game’s win conditions, as defined by the standard Checkers rules, have been satisfied.
+A screen should also be shown indicating who has won
  -	Estimation: 2